-FOCUS: Winter trees may look dead, but concealed in their buds are the beginnings of next year’s shoots, leaves and flowers.
-Food is scarce in our winter woods, and for many animals the twigs, buds and bark of dormant trees provide a welcome source of nutrition.
-Animals have no trouble recognizing which trees make the best meals, but for us, identifying trees when their leaves are gone requires a close-up look and attention to detail, the skills of a good detective.
+FOCUS: Winter trees may look dead, but concealed in their buds are the beginnings of next year’s shoots, leaves, and flowers.
+Food is scarce in our winter woods, and for many animals the twigs, buds, and bark of dormant trees provide a welcome source of nutrition.
+Animals have no trouble recognizing which trees make the best meals, but for us identifying trees when their leaves are gone requires a close look and attention to detail, the skills of a good detective.

-Objective: To make observations and ask questions about twigs.
-Continue reading Trees in Winter – Activities
+Objective: To begin to explore and ask questions about trees in winter.

 A Budding Detective

-Characters: Harry hare, Hawthorn Twig, Sumac Twig, Basswood Twig, Cherry Twig, Sugar Maple Twig.
+Characters: Harry Hare, Hawthorn Twig, Staghorn Sumac Twig, Basswood Twig, Cherry Twig, Sugar Maple Twig.

 Harry Hare I am a hungry hare!
 Now, what should I have for supper?
 Twigs and buds?
 A little bark?
 I’ve eaten all the evergreen twigs I can reach, but it’s hard to tell these bare twigs apart without their leaves.
 This is going to take some good detective work!